upasadena/interactive-cyoa-tutorial/docs/mechanics/ids-and-requirements.md

 ### Disabled Choices via Selected Choice
-If you have some choices that have prerequisites/requirements, then having them require them will enforce that users don't cheat, and follow the rules.
+If you have some choices that have prerequisites/requirements, then having them require those requirements will enforce that users don't cheat, and follow the rules.

 #### Making Choices Invisible
 Choices that don't have their requirements can be made invisible using filters.